 “Sundays at the Ranch” started out when Mr. Huntington in the early 1900’s bought the Ranch.
 He didn’t immediately live on the property.
 When he was “in residence” in Los Angeles he stayed overnight at the Jonathan Club or Hotel Van Nuys.
 Then he would make visits the Ranch on Sundays with picnic in hand.
 To see the progress of the Ranch & by 1908 the progress of the Huntington Mansion.
 He would bring his mother & his sister out to the ranch; he would visit the Patton Family & take a meal/picnic.
 Often, in the early days the Patton family invited Mr. Huntington to dinner.

 Mr. Huntington “Edwards’ ‘ was always tickled to share all the treasures of their Ranch with his guests.
 When the Huntingtons traveled east in the summertime to their New York residences; their private train cars were filled to the brim with fresh ranch oranges and citrus fruits, vegetables & pickled vegetables, with homemade jams & jellies.
-Whole avocados called “alligator pears” were packed lovingly in tissue paper, plus Miss Larson special preserves & jams (loganberry jam and orange marmalade) to give as gifts to friends & family.
+Whole avocados called “alligator pears” were packed lovingly in tissue paper, plus Miss Larson special preserves & jams (loganberry jam & orange marmalade) to give as gifts to friends & family.
 The Huntington would also give treats from the ranch to people when they visited the Ranch.
 Often, they would give jars of San Marino Ranch Honey or Jams away as treats.
-A bag of oranges, lemons, plums, or nectarines when it is wonderful for anyone to receive.
+A bag of oranges, lemons, plums, or nectarines is wonderful for anyone to receive.